Welcome to the ultimate guide on employee engagement surveys. This is by far the most comprehensive guide you will find online.

 We also recommend that these questions have optional fields to submit qualitative data.
 For example, you can ask “what is the reason for your score” to undercover deeper insights and get the context you need.

-It’s important that you involve as many people as possible in the survey process.
+It’s important that you involve as many people as possible in the engagement survey process.
 We highly recommend that you have an understanding of how many people responded to the survey, expressed in a percentage.

 If you have one hundred employees and seventy answered it, that’s a 70% completion rate.